Strangers (French comic book)

-Strangers is a French comic book depicting a superhero team, consisting of many of Editions Lug' most popular heroes, all aliens residing on Earth (hence its name).
+Strangers is a French comic book depicting a superhero team, consisting of many of Éditions Lug's most popular heroes, all aliens residing on Earth (hence its name).
 It was written by Jean-Marc Lofficier and illustrated by various artists for publishers Semic Comics and Image Comics in 2002 and 2003.

 Membership

 The team was composed of the following characters: